Öffnet eine externe Seite Link zur Startseite

 Preliminary results

-Summary of the first preliminary results from the requirement analysis:
+Summary of the preliminary results from the requirement analysis:

 In addition to analysing the stakeholders and potential user groups, the portal's relevant subject areas were identified and described.
 These include politics, legal and regulatory framework conditions, information technology, cooperation options, science and society.